wjcsr/recipes/marinara-sauce.md

 ## Notes:

-* `We prefer San Marzano tomatoes.
-The recipe calls for whole tomatoes because they are generally considered the high quality.
+* `The recipe calls for whole tomatoes because they are generally considered the high quality.
 Damaged tomatoes get crushed and canned separately.
 You can use an immersion blender if you prefer a smoother sauce.`